danielgindi/node-csv-reader/README.md

 * Support for excel-style multiline cells wrapped in quotes
 * Choosing a different delimiter instead of the comma
 * Automatic skipping empty lines
+* Automatic skipping of the first header row
 * Automatic parsing of numbers and booleans
 * Automatic trimming
 * Being a stream transformer, you can `.pause()` if you need some time to process the row and `.resume()` when you are ready to receive and process more rows.